 Today, just as as Hayes Kennedy and Harrold Card saw over 78 years ago, the youth of America can be easily discouraged by people peddling the truth wrapped up in easy answers which require little work grappling with complex issues and which see compromise as a sign of weakness rather than strength.
 To that end, Boys State still fills an important role in the education of emerging political minds.

 Beyond party affiliation, delegates will be assigned to a City and a County.
 Those assignments have no connection with where they actually live in Kansas.
 We do our best to make certain that they do not live on the same floor with people from your high school or city so that they have the chance to work without anyone having any prior opinions about them.
 Within their City and County they will have a job.

 That job is part of the major computer simulation they will play during the week.

 From a student’s perspective it works together this way.

-“Let’s say you live in King County and you work for the city as a police officer, and you are a member of the minority race.
+“Let’s say you live in King County and you work for the city as a police officer.
 The city council will have to make a budget given its resources, and your position, or the position of someone you know may be cut if taxes are not increased.
 Of course, in this case you would support a tax increase.
 The owners of business within your city and county, however, are not as happy about the tax increase because it will mean that they will make less money and subsequently may have to lay off people to stay in business.
 This means that another person or group of people may be out of a job.
 However, the business has a great deal of pull with the Governor because they contributed heavily to his campaign.
 What will happen?
 Is there a way you could solve this problem so that everyone keeps their job?”